 What Is Point Spread and Odds Movement?

 As touched upon previously, bookmakers aim to equalise their profit on both sides of a point spread.
-By doing this, the sportsbook will make money over time no matter which way punters wager, maximising their revenue.
+By doing this, the sportsbook will get the edge over time no matter which way punters wager, maximising their revenue.

 To some, this may seem a little unfair.
 Instead, think of it as paying for the service of placing a bet.
 To keep both sides of the spread equal, you may notice that over time the point spread, the odds might move.

 Sportsbook operators will move these figures to create more of an interest.
 Especially, if we talk about football betting and one of the sides isn’t getting much attention, thereby equalising the margins.
 Use this tip wisely to receive the best odds for your punts.

 If you’re a hockey fan interested in wagering on the NHL, for example, you may come across puck line betting.
 Puck line bets are essentially the same as point spreading on football or basketball games.
 Instead, the name reflects the sport of hockey.
 You’ll also find the same betting format in baseball as run lines.

 Due to the rules of hockey, most wagers placed use the Moneyline.
 Other common bets on hockey include straight outcomes or specific bets.
 However, the introduction of puck line betting has brought a broader market for hockey fans to enjoy.
 It has also enticed point spread bettors to get involved in the sport.

 Sports betting has never been so diverse.
 There are hundreds of bet types to place and an extensive list of sports to enjoy.
 You can find world-famous leagues, championships and more niche options at most major online sportsbooks.